 Artak Aleksanyan, head of Newmag publishing house, outlined the upcoming highlights of Frankofest 2024, a celebration of Francophone literature and culture, alongside the introduction of the Goncourt Prize in Armenia.

 "We will present five notable French works," Aleksanyan announced.
-"These include "Life According to Charles", a unique reflection on Charles Aznavour, composed by his son Nikola Aznavour, "Misak Manushyan: Through the Eyes of an Eyewitness", a memoir penned by his wife Meline Manushyan, Amélie Nothomb's "Enemy Grooming", Agnès Martin-Lugand's bestselling novel "Happiness Hanging on a Thread", and the 2021 Goncourt Prize-winning novel "The most secret memory of man" by Senegalese author Mohamed Mbougar Sarr."
+"These include "Life According to Charles", a unique reflection on Charles Aznavour, composed by his son Nikola Aznavour, "Misak Manushyan: Through the Eyes of an Eyewitness", a memoir penned by his wife Meline Manushyan, Amélie Nothomb's "The Enemy's Cosmetique", Agnès Martin-Lugand's bestselling novel "Happiness Hanging on a Thread", and the 2021 Goncourt Prize-winning novel "The Most Secret Memory of Men" by Senegalese author Mohamed Mbougar Sarr."

 These literary presentations promise to add depth to Frankofest’s rich cultural program, celebrating both classical and contemporary voices.